 When the communication protocol is SNA: PGAINIT provides, as input, the required SNA parameters to start a conversation with the target transaction program.
 These parameters are sent across the SNA network, which returns a conversation identifier to PGAINIT.
-Any future calls to the target program use the conversation identifier as an INPUT parameter.
+Future calls to the target program use the conversation identifier as an input parameter.

 When the communication protocol is TCP/IP: PGAINIT provides, as input, the required TCP/IP parameters.
-These parameters are sent across the TCP/IP network to start the conversation with the target transaction program; the TCP/IP network returns a socket file descriptor to PGAINIT.
-Any future calls, such as PGAXFER and PGATERM, use this same socket file descriptor as an input parameter.
+These parameters are sent across the TCP/IP network to start the conversation with the target transaction program.
+The TCP/IP network returns a socket file descriptor to PGAINIT.
+Future calls, such as PGAXFER and PGATERM, use this same socket file descriptor as an input parameter.

-1.8.1.2 Data Exchange
+1.7.1.2 Data Exchange

 After the conversation is established, a procedural gateway function called PGAXFER can exchange data in the form of input and output variables.
 PGAXFER sends and receives buffers to and from the target transaction program.
 The gateway sees a buffer as only a RAW stream of bytes.
-The TIP that is residing in the Oracle Integrating Server is responsible for converting the application's PL/SQL datatypes to RAW before sending the buffer to the gateway.
-It is also responsible for converting RAW to the PL/SQL datatypes before returning the results to the application.
+The TIP that resides in the Oracle database is responsible for converting PL/SQL datatypes of the application to RAW before sending the buffer to the gateway.
+It is also responsible for converting RAW to PL/SQL datatypes before returning the results to the application.

-1.8.1.3 Remote Transaction Termination
+1.7.1.3 Remote Transaction Termination